ClouDesire/docusaurus/docs/onboarding.md

 In this section you will learn how to start the onboarding process of your application on the Cloudesire marketplace.

-Please note that the process is different depending on the chosen product type: you need to clearly understand the differences in order to onboard your product successfully.
+Please note that the technical section of the onboarding process is different depending on the chosen **product type**: you need to clearly understand the differences between the available product types to successfully complete the onboarding of your product.
+Product type can't be changed after initial creation.

-> In order to see your product visible on the marketplace, it should at least
+> In order to see your product visible on the marketplace, at least
-> have one **Plan** set to _published_.
+> one **Plan** should be _published_.

 ## Start the onboarding process